quickstraw/tes3mp-scripts/README.md

 ## Criminals
 This is a modified version of Skvysh's Criminals script.
 I fixed some bugs so that it should work without failure.

+## Bounty Hunters
+Spawns bounty hunters on players with a decently high bounty.
+Bounty hunters' levels somewhat scale with the criminal player's level and bounty.
+Bounty hunters' gear do not scale.